rThe challenge fo 21st Century State of the Art for Manufacturing Companies

 People who are directly involved in carrying out the processes of additional value are here the internal customers.
 All others should be supportive and derive their existence from their positive influence on the production process.

 Hence, WCM refers permanently to the ideal situation: ownership and the non-acceptance of losses.
 Is WCM promising us a Walhalla?
 Alas, on this point we have to go back to reality from our theoretical ideal.
 World Class Manufacturing is just as physically strenuous, complicated, and demanding as any other form of production, only much more effective because of its more systemic approach, its transparency and harmonious coherence between people and processes, between methodologies and techniques.
 Therefore, WCM is more successful, more enjoyable, and healthier for human beings and companies.

 Work Smarter, not Harder!

-Not working harder, but working smarter, not being obstructive but co-operative, not the customer has to choose what we produce, but “we produce what the customer wants”.
+Not working harder, but working smarter, not being obstructive but co-operative, not the customer has to choose from what we produce, but “we produce what the customer wants”.
 In addition, the customer becomes more and more demanding.
 He wants more options, the lowest price and he wants it now.
 Freddie Mercury already sang this in the last century: “I want it all and I want it now”.
 That is reality at the beginning of the 21st century.
-That is why we cannot survive without WCM, because only if we make the most of the best methodologies and techniques at our disposal in balanced coherence, are we able to approach the ideal as much as possible.
+That is why we cannot survive without a WCM style of approach, because only if we make the most out of the best methodologies and techniques at our disposal in balanced coherence, we are able to approach the ideal as much as possible.
 That is what the customer wants.